-We summarise in this Guide measures available to a shipowner to secure claims against the charterer when there has been non-payment or short-payment of hire.
+In this guide, we summarise measures available to a shipowner to secure claims against the charterer when there has been non-payment or short payment of hire.

-To keep matters relatively simple, we base our Guide on the industry standard NYPE form of time charter and English law.
+To keep matters relatively simple, we base our guide on the industry standard 1946 NYPE form of time charter and English law.